What Is the EU-US Data Privacy Framework (DPF) Program?

 A Possible Schrems III On the Horizon?

-Simply put, to protect our data effectively, we should consider supplementing our data transfers to the U.S. with extra measures.
-While the framework grants adequacy decisions a pass without additional safeguards, it’s critical to be cautious when dealing with transfers not included in the official “Data Privacy Framework List.”
+To protect our data effectively, we should consider supplementing our data transfers to the U.S. with extra measures.
+It’s critical to be cautious when dealing with transfers not included in the official “Data Privacy Framework List.”

 For such cases, using supplementary measures, such as standard data protection clauses or binding corporate rules, can provide an extra layer of security.